Post Updated: 4.2.19

 Mickey’s Soundsational Parade (Now Playing!): In celebration of Mickey’s 90th birthday, Disneyland welcomes back this dance party in the streets!
 It’s Disneyland’s revamped daytime parade and it’s an awesome compliment to the nighttime firework party.
 The parade features new floats like Princess and the Frog.
 And yes, Mickey actually plays the drums.

-Tropical Hideaway (Just Opened!): Welcome to my tropical hideaway, you lucky people you!
+Tropical Hideaway (Now open!): Welcome to my tropical hideaway, you lucky people you!
 This Adventureland extension is nestled behind The Enchanted Tiki Room and bordering the shore of Jungle Cruise.
 This new marketplace features flavored Dole Whips like orange, raspberry, and swirled options.
 The cuisine is island-inspired with bao dumplings, lumpia, and the unique “Chilled Ramen Shaker.”
 The best element is Rosita, the animatronic tiki bird who matches the parrots from the Tiki Room.
 Much like the parrots, she tells jokes and reveals to nearby guests that she’s waiting for a Skipper from Jungle Cruise to whisk her away for her new solo career.
 The bird is inspired by a line in the Tiki Room when Jose asks “Whatever happened to Rosita?”
 Now we know!
 The in-depth storyline and attention to detail makes this area decidedly “Disneyland.”

 Valentine’s Day Scavenger Hunt: The parks tend to ignore holidays like Valentine’s, but this year they added a low-key activity in honor of this day.
 The scavenger hunt will be similar to the Easter Egg Hunt that happens every year.
 For a small fee, you can purchase a map that will guide you to the valentine’s hidden by Minnie Mouse throughout the park.
 If you find all the valentines, you’ll receive a small prize.